Quantum Nonlocality under Latency Constraints: Discussion

 \paragraph{Experimental realization}

-The next natural step is to conduct experiments that can achieve quantum violations in this new, relaxed latency constraint regime.
-In general, this will require, in addition to quantum measurements on a shared entangled state for a Bell inequality violation, \emph{real-time quantum communication}.
-The parties will need to perform quantum operations on their quantum register depending on their received input and send a part of their quantum registers to each other as specified by the quantum strategy.
-As we mentioned in~\Cref{sec:lc} and~\Cref{sec:tau_lc}, quantum teleportation is sufficient for the communication step.
-The parties can pre-share maximally entangled states and use them for quantum teleportation in real time.
+The next natural step is to conduct experiments that can observe quantum violations in this new, relaxed latency constraint regime.
+In general, this will require, in addition to quantum measurements on a shared entangled state, \emph{real-time communication}.
+The parties will need to perform quantum operations on their quantum registers depending on the input they receive and send part of their quantum registers to each other as specified by the quantum strategy.
+As we mentioned above, this communication can be realized using quantum teleportation.
+The parties can pre-share Bell pairs and use them for quantum teleportation in real time.
 In particular, they only need to send each other classical bits as specified in the quantum teleportation protocol.
 This is summarized in~\Cref{fig:experiment}, where we label the experimental operations corresponding to different parts of the quantum strategy drawn in~\Cref{fig:g-quantum}.